jameshfisher/jameshfisher.com/_posts/2017-01-14-c-signal-stack.md

 ---
-title: How do C signals interact with the stack?
+title: "How do C signals interact with the stack?"
 ---

 We know how C functions work.
 The program maintains a _call stack_, which contains _stack frames_ corresponding to nested _function calls_.
 Calling a function means pushing a new stack frame onto the stack, and returning from a function means popping its stack frame off the stack.